Philly crime boss Joey Merlino pleads guilty, avoids retrial

-PHILADELPHIA --A notorious Philadelphia mob boss has pleaded guilty to an illegal gambling charge.
+PHILADELPHIA --A notorious Philadelphia mob boss pleaded guilty to an illegal betting charge on Friday before taking the occasion to make a bold prediction about his home town team's chances in the NBA playoffs.

-Joseph "Skinny Joey" Merlino entered the plea on Friday as part of deal allowing him to avoid a retrial in his New York City racketeering case.

-The government had accused Merlino of profiting from gambling and health insurance schemes run by East Coast organized crime families.
+Joseph "Skinny Joey" Merlino, whose lawyer has called him a degenerate gambler, told reporters outside federal court in Manhattan he was picking the Philadelphia 76ers to win the championship.
+He also chimed in on Philadelphia rapper Meek Mill's recent release from prison, saying, "I'm glad he's at home with his family where he belongs."

+The comments came after Merlino agreed to plead guilty so he could avoid a retrial in a racketeering case that ended with a hung jury in February.
+The deal calls for a prison term of up to 16 months at sentencing on Sept.
+13, though U.S. District Judge Richard Sullivan said he could impose a longer sentence based on Merlino's criminal history.

-Merlino once controlled the remnants of a Philadelphia organized crime family that was decimated by a bloody civil war in the 1980s and 1990s.
-He's insisted he retired from the mob after serving a lengthy prison term.
+Merlino, 56, once controlled the remnants of a Philadelphia-south Jersey organized crime family that was decimated by a bloody civil war in the 1980s and 1990s.
+Federal authorities say he was frequently targeted by murder plots after rivals put a $500,000 murder contract on his head.

+In 2001, a jury acquitted Merlino and six co-defendants of three counts of murder and two counts of attempted murder that could have put him in prison for life.
+He was convicted of lesser racketeering charges and served 12 years in prison before being released in 2011.

+Once freed, Merlino claimed that he retired from the mob for good and began running an upscale Italian restaurant called Merlino's in Boca Raton, Florida, that's since closed.
+But he ran afoul of the law again in 2016, when he was among four dozen defendants arrested in a crackdown on an East Coast syndicate that prosecutors say committed crimes including extortion, loan-sharking, casino-style gambling, sports gambling, credit card fraud and health care fraud.

 ------